Lessons from the Wendy's dynamic pricing controversy that every QSR operator should understand before communicating about digital menu capabilities.

 - Clear, honest scripts

-- Empowerment to reassure
+- Empower staff to reassure

 Crisis Preparedness

-Have a response plan:
+Have a response plan

 - Who responds?